 Georgia is a Hakomi practitioner, senior trainer and legacy holder.
-Georgia was trained in the Hakomi tradition with Ron Kurtz and Donna Martin for twelve years.
-She loves the Hakomi method because it blends subtle and masterful tools of modern sciences of the mind with Buddhist principles of mindfulness and compassion to provide its students with a life long practice of self study.
-Georgia leads the training team in Vancouver and Powell River, BC, contributes to the development of Hakomi trainings in Canada, Mexico, Norway, Japan and Spain, and is creating opportunities for Hakomi to be taught worldwide.
-Her intention is to mentor new teachers and trainers to carry Ron’s legacy forward.
+Georgia trained in the Hakomi tradition with Ron Kurtz and Donna Martin since 2000.
+She loves the Hakomi method because it blends subtle and masterful tools of modern sciences of the mind with Buddhist principles of mindfulness and compassion to provide its students with a life-long practice of self study.
+Georgia leads the training team in Vancouver, BC, has contributed to the development of Hakomi trainings worldwide, and is helping establish the Hakomi Education Network as an international organization.
+Her intention is to mentor new teachers and trainers to carry forward Ron’s legacy.

 Angela has been studying Hakomi since 2004 with the Vancouver Hakomi Education Network and has also had the honour of learning from Ron Kurtz and Donna Martin.
 She was certified as a Hakomi therapist in 2007 and as a Hakomi Trainer in 2015.